 The electrical corporation must also note topographical or climatological risk factors associated with each risk and risk driver.
-20 Topographical and climatological risk factors may include, but are not limited to, elevation, slope, aspect, heat, aridity, humidity, wind, airborne salinity, precipitation (snow, rain, hail, etc.), and lightning.
+Topographical and climatological risk factors may include, but are not limited to, elevation, slope, aspect, heat, aridity, humidity, wind, airborne salinity, precipitation (snow, rain, hail, etc.), and lightning.
+The electrical corporation must include how it determined these topographical and climatological risk factors via narrative (i.e. evaluating short-term/current conditions, long-term/future conditions).

 Additionally, the electrical corporation must describe in a narrative accompanying Table 3-1 its basis for prioritizing these risks and risk drivers (e.g., "priority is assigned based on frequency, location with regard to the High Fire Threat District (HFTD), and the expected consequence pertaining to the location").
+This must also include a description of the timeframes used to evaluate the risks and risk drivers.